Skip to main content

 About the Project

-The Foundation provides humanitarian aid to large foster families following their requests.
+The Foundation provides humanitarian assistance to large foster families based on their individual needs.

-The most common needs include construction materials, generators, heaters, household appliances, learning gadgets (laptops, tablets, smartphones), furniture, and sports equipment—bicycles, roller skates, etc.
+The most common needs include building materials for home repairs, generators, heaters, household appliances, learning devices (laptops, tablets, smartphones), furniture, and sports equipment.

 A smiling boy wearing glasses and a yellow shirt is holding a gift box, standing among other children, some of whom are also holding similar boxes.